HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

     transactionSubmitProvider.asyncSubmitTransaction(transaction, callback)

-Also there ara availible providers for retrieving NodeView and Secret submission
+Also there are available providers for retrieving NodeView and Secret submission

 ::